SymmetryLens: Unsupervised Symmetry Learning via Locality and Density Preservation: Materials and Methods

-\paragraph{Resolution} We would like to have a quantity that forces the components $y_i$ and $y_j$ of $\mathbf{y}$ to contain distinct information when $i$ and $j$ are not close.
-One proxy measure for this can be obtained by considering the amount of Shannon information in the whole vector $\mathbf{y}$, and the information in its individual components.
-In the information theory literature, the quantity

-called the \emph{total correlation}, measures the degree to which there is shared information between the components of $\mathbf{y}$.
-In our setting, since only nearby components should share information (which is enforced by the alignment loss above), and all other pairs of components should be approximately independent, we expect $C(\mathbf{y})$ to be small.
-We thus use an approximation to $\operatorname{C}(\vect{y})$ over each batch as our resolution loss.
+called the \emph{total correlation} measures the degree to which there is shared information between the components of random vector $\mathbf{Y}$; ($h(Z)$ denotes the differential entropy of the random variable $Z$).
+For~a local symmetry, only nearby components should share information, and~all other pairs of components should be approximately independent, so we expect $C(\mathbf{Y})$ to be small and use an approximation to $\operatorname{C}(\mathbf{Y})$ over each batch as our resolution~loss.

-As we describe in our discussion \ref{subsubsection:optimization_considerations} on optimization below, we perform our entropy estimates $k\times \bar{h}_k(\mathbf{y})\approx h(\mathbf{y}$ by using an epoch- dependent rank $k$ for a relevant covariance matrix.
-In effect, this increases the number of variables that to into the entropy estimate from $k=1$ to $k=d$ over the course of the estimation.
-To use a stable measure for the resolution loss, we thus use a normalization on $C(\mathbf{y}$ to define
+As we describe in Section~\ref{par:controlling_joint_entropy_rank}, we compute entropy estimates by using an epoch-dependent rank $k$.
+In effect, this increases the number of variables that comprise the entropy estimate from $k=1$ to $k=d$ over the course of the estimation and thus changes the overall scale of the estimated quantity accordingly.
+To use a normalized scale, we define the resolution loss for each batch to be